spatialthoughts/qgis-tutorials/source/docs/georeferencing_basics.rst

 Overview of the task
 --------------------

-We will use a scanned map of southen India from 1870 and geo-reference it using QGIS.
+We will use a scanned map of southern India from 1870 and geo-reference it using QGIS.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^